View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 If you’re a time-crunched traveller, don’t worry!
 You can still get a fantastic feel for NYC, even if you’re only in town for 24 hours.
 During our time in the city, we hosted several guests for just a day and frequently provided recommendations to co-workers visiting for a short stay.

-Our 1-day NYC itinerary has been tested and refined with countless NYC newcomers.
+Our 1-day plan has been tested and refined with countless first-time NYC visitors.
 It’s based on our personal experiences and includes many iconic sights that make the Big Apple so unique.

-In addition to the itinerary, you’ll find top tips for first-time visitors and a map indicating all the places in this guide to ensure you can make the most of your whirlwind NYC adventure.
+In addition to the itinerary, you’ll find top tips for first-time visitors and a map indicating all the places in this guide to ensure you can make the most of your time.

-Save Money: A New York CityPASS or a NYC Sightseeing Day Pass can help you save on attractions, depending on your final itinerary.
+An illustration of a turquoise dollar sign, displayed against a grey background, representing a budget price option.
+Save Money: An attraction pass like the New York CityPASS or the Go City New York pass can help you save on attractions, depending on your final itinerary.

 NYC in a Day: Perfect 1-Day Itinerary